Sourdough Glacier

 Sourdough Glacier is in the Wind River Range, Bridger-Teton National Forest in the U.S. state of Wyoming.
 Sourdough Glacier is in the Bridger Wilderness, and is part of the largest grouping of glaciers in the American Rocky Mountains.
-The glacier extends from the north slope of Klondike Peak at an elevation range of 12800 to 11800 ft and flows into a proglacial lake.
+The glacier extends the from north slope of Klondike Peak at an elevation range of 12800 to 11800 ft and flows into a proglacial lake.